hermanconnor/phrase-hunter/README.md

 This is a simple guessing game built using Object-Oriented Programming (OOP) principles in JavaScript.
 Players guess letters in a hidden phrase that I've derived from popular action movies.
 The game tracks player guesses, displays matched letters, and provides a visual representation of remaining lives.
 This was my 4th project in the [Treehouse](https://teamtreehouse.com/) full stack JavaScript techdegree program, in which we learned object oriented programming with JavaScript.

+## 🖥️ Live Demo

+You can see this project in action [here](https://hermanconnor.github.io/employee-gallery/)

 ## Features

 - **Random Phrase Selection**: Each game begins with a randomly selected phrase from a predefined list.